 This also encompasses several other tips for improving the workplace.
 By asking an employee to serve as a mentor, you are showing trust in that employee and re-enforcing your appreciation for her work.
 Those being mentored see this as a means of recognition to which they can aspire.

-What Employees Want From Their Workplace
+Top Ideas About What Employees Want From Their Workplace

 Most people work to earn a living, but there may be other reasons people work, especially for those who love their jobs.
 Their companies likely have engaging and productive workplaces that challenge and motivate them to do their best.